qlik-oss/corectl/docs/corectl_get_connections.md

 ## corectl get connections

-Prints a list of all connections in the current app
+Prints a list of all connections in the specified app

 ### Synopsis

-Prints a list of all connections in the current app
+Prints a list of all connections in the specified app

 ```
 corectl get connections [flags]